Snowberry (Xue Rui)

 The berries can be poisonous to humans if taken in high doses, especially when eaten raw.
 The berries are enjoyed by wildlife and are an important source of food for many species.

-Snowberries rubbed on warts at least three times a day for several weeks is said to help treat warts.
+Snowberries rubbed on warts at least three times a day for several weeks are said to help remove them.